TheWanderingEngineer/house-price-prediction/README.md

 | **Linear Regression**           | ~51,970 |

 The model performed the best is saved as the final model.
-* Note: These results are from a random run, GB and RF are generally close in performance on this specific dataset with the current setup
+* Note: These results are from a random run, GB and RF are generally close in performance on this specific dataset with the current setup. **The model can also be improved by ensembling, hyperparameter optimization techniques (e.g. Grid Search), feature engineering, stronger models, and more.**
 ---

 ## **Feature Importance**